 The Oxford English Dictionary tells us that merit is ‘the quality of deserving well, or of being entitled to reward or gratitude’.
 But OED also refers to a ‘merit system’, which is ‘the system of giving promotion in public office according to the competence of the candidates rather than because of their political affiliations.’

 Advocates of merit in cabinet appointments appear to be referring to a ‘merit system’.
 They want ministers to be appointed because of ‘competence’ not ‘political affiliation’.
 And let’s be clear: it is not just the guys who call for appointments to be made on merit.
-In 2013 Anna Burke, former Speaker of the Australian House of Representatives, criticized faction leaders in the Australian Labor Party as ‘faceless men’ who were ‘firmly in control’ of the ministerial selection process, to the detriment of women who hoped for a ‘meritorious selection’.
-Rainbow Murray of Queen Mary, University of London is doing excellent work unpacking the dubious notion that all incumbent men secured positions of political power ‘on merit’.
+In 2013 Anna Burke, former Speaker of the Australian House of Representatives, in the Australian Labor Party as ‘faceless men’ who were ‘firmly in control’ of the ministerial selection process, to the detriment of women who hoped for a ‘meritorious selection’.
+Rainbow Murray of Queen Mary, University of London is doing unpacking the dubious notion that all incumbent men secured positions of political power ‘on merit’.

 There is no standard definition of what merit is when it comes to ministerial recruitment.
 Much evidence points to the notion that merit in cabinet appointments equates to ‘being entitled to reward or gratitude’.
 However, a seat in cabinet can be granted in reward for a range of characteristics deemed meritorious to a new Prime Minister or President.